twentyOne2x/attnmarkets-docs/pages/mechanics/how-it-works-nontechnical.md

 The UI stays in business language:

-- “Advance: 30% of the next 6 months for $X today.”
+- “Advance: 30% of the next 6 weeks for $X today.”
 - “Credit line: up to $Y, repaid from Z% of monthly revenues.”

 ---